Pudhupettai: Plot

 Mani becomes an informant and testifies in court over Kumar's killings; Kumar threatens Selvi and her mother and thus avoids charges through witness intimidation.
-Kumar is the given a post in the party by Thamizhselvan to prevent him from defecting.
-Due to his increasing crime record and fear of being killed, Kumar asks for a seat as a Member of the Legislative Assembly (MLA) but is ridiculed by everyone, including Thamizhselvan, and ultimately removed after threatening to kill the other members with an aruval.
+Kumar is then given a post in the party by Thamizhselvan to prevent him from defecting.
+Due to his increasing crime record and fear of being killed, Kumar asks for Member of the Legislative Assembly (MLA) seat but is ridiculed by everyone, including Thamizhselvan, and ultimately removed after he threatens to kill the other members.
 Murthy learns about this and plans to assassinate Kumar and his family.

-Fearing for their safety, Kumar sends Krishnaveni and his newborn son away, but Murthy's men intercept them, kill her, and take the baby.
-He requests Selvi to ask her brother Mani for help, but she refuses and reveals her displeasure at how Kumar ruined her life and that she plans to return to her former fiancé.
-Mani is compassionate enough to return the baby safely to Kumar.
-Kumar then gives the baby to a kind-hearted woman, without revealing himself as the father of the child.
-The kind-hearted woman is a married woman with two children, who earns her living by working as a housemaid in four houses.
+Fearing for their safety, Kumar sends Krishnaveni and their newborn son away, but Murthy's men intercept them, kill her, and take the baby.
+He requests Selvi to ask Mani for help, but she refuses and reveals her displeasure at how Kumar ruined her life and that she plans to return to her former fiancé.
+Mani is compassionate enough to return the baby safely to Kumar, and is hung to death by Murthy in return.
+Kumar then gives the baby to a kindhearted woman without revealing himself as the father of the child.
+The woman is married with two children and earns her living by working as a housemaid.
 Kumar decides to exact revenge and kills Murthy's henchmen in his residence, but his right hand is crippled during a fight.
 Murthy ultimately commits suicide, which is then followed by Kumar’s arrest.

-In the present day, the police and prison warden come to retrieve Kumar from his cell, with Kumar under the impression that he is to be executed.
+In the present day, the police and prison warden come to retrieve Kumar from his cell, with Kumar under the impression that he is to be hanged.
 However, during the epilogue, it is revealed that the incumbent Chief Minister arranged Kumar’s release and named him as an MLA candidate in the following election.
 Kumar praises Murthy and ironically states that he would have killed the people responsible for Murthy's death had India not been the birthplace of Gandhi.

-In the epilogue, it is also revealed that Kumar served three times as an MLA and twice as the Finance Minister of Tamil Nadu.
+In the epilogue, it is revealed that Kumar served three times as an MLA and twice as the Finance Minister of Tamil Nadu.
 Despite his political growth, he still could not find his son.
 Thamizhselvan retired from politics and has settled abroad with his daughter and grandchildren.
-Selvi is also revealed to have conducted her second marriage with her former fiance.
-Two months after her marriage, her husband went missing.
-After that, she has been committed to an asylum.
+Selvi had married her former fiance, who went missing two months later, and then she had been committed to a mental asylum.